ginjo/rack_warden/README.md

     $ gem install rack_warden

-If you are using a database other than sqlite, and you want RackWarden to use that database as well, install the corresponding DataMapper adapter.
+If you are using a database other than sqlite, and you want RackWarden to use that database as well, install the corresponding DataMapper database adapter.

     gem 'dm-mysql-adapter'
     gem 'dm-postgres-adapter'